edensitko/seder.ai/README.md

 ## ✨ Overview

-**Seder.ai** is an innovative web application designed to help you organize your thoughts through AI-powered interactions.
+**Seder.ai** is an innovative Docker-based web application designed to help you organize your thoughts through AI-powered interactions.
 The platform provides a modern, interactive way to capture, categorize, and connect your ideas, making it easier to maintain clarity and focus in your thinking process.

 ## 🚀 Features